 T-Mobile’s spectrum holdings

-T-Mobile (TMUS) has a solid spectrum position, with a total spectrum depth of ~86 MHz (megahertz) in the top 25 markets in the United States at the end of 4Q16.
-T-Mobile’s spectrum consists of “an average of 12 MHz in the 700 MHz band, 30 MHz in the 1900 MHz PCS band, and 44 MHz in the AWS band.”
+At the end of 4Q16, T-Mobile (TMUS) had a solid spectrum position, featuring a total spectrum depth of ~86 MHz in the top 25 markets in the US.
+According to technology adviser John Celentano, T-Mobile’s spectrum is composed of “an average of 12 MHz in the 700 MHz band, 30 MHz in the 1900 MHz PCS band, and 44 MHz in the AWS band.”

 T-Mobile’s 700 MHz A-Block update

-PoPs (points-of-presence) covered under T-Mobile’s Extended Range LTE (long-term evolution) on the 700 MHz A-Block rose by 27 million during 4Q16 to reach 252 million.
-The company had stated during its 4Q16 earnings presentation that in 2017, the company expects to roll out 700 MHz spectrum in various cities, including Chicago, Eastern Montana, and substantially all of the remaining population in 700 MHz licensed areas.
+PoPs (point of presence) covered under T-Mobile’s Extended Range LTE on 700 MHz A-block increased by 27 million during 4Q16 to reach 252 million.
+The company stated during its fiscal 4Q16 earnings presentation that in 2017, the company expects to roll out its 700 MHz spectrum in several cities, particularly Chicago.
+T-Mobile has achieved 4G LTE coverage parity with Verizon, with 314 million POPs covered.

 T-Mobile is selectively deploying its AWS-3 spectrum, and the company’s management expects that deployment of LTE-U and LAA (Licensed Assisted Access) in 5 GHz could begin in 2017.
 The company expects that 3.5 GHz could be deployed in 2018 as shared spectrum, which can be used for small cells.